magmax/bbb/README.md

 1. Add the BBB repository as a module: `git module add https://magmax@github.com/magmax/bbb.git`
 1. In your [BuildBot] master directory, create a link "templates" to the "templates" directory in the BBB working copy.
-1. In your [BuildBot] master directory, create a link "public_html/bbb" to the "static" directory in the BBB working copy.
 1. Restart/Reconfigure the master.

 Code (be careful, it may delete some of your files):